thecosignstudio/process/_chapters/07-project-termination.md

 - Are the relevant files uploaded and available to developers?
 - If the project has been released and development has been completed – have I archived the InVision project?

-## Desired outcome after this stage:
+## Desired outcome after this stage
 1. Team’s questions regarding the design have been answered.
 2. The client knows about the help you can offer in the future (regular checkups, iterations).